microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/New-MgUserDeviceEnrollmentConfigurationAssignment.md

 # New-MgUserDeviceEnrollmentConfigurationAssignment

 ## SYNOPSIS
-Create new navigation property to assignments for users
+The list of group assignments for the device configuration profile

 ## SYNTAX